codarrenvelvindron/codarren.github.io/_posts/2020-01-01-Making-own-blog-5-minutes.md

 2. Customize your blog
 3. Get your own domain name/use your existing
 4. Link your custom domain to your github.io
-5. Publish your own
+5. Publish your first blog post
-5. Use markdown (it's super easy!
+ - using markdown (it's super easy!
 [Markdown Reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

  ## 1. Setup your own blog hosted on Github pages
  Login to your github account.